-When you create a new AD application, Veeam Backup for Microsoft Office 365 automatically registers this application in Microsoft Azure Active Directory of your Office 365 organization.
+When you create a new Azure AD application, Veeam Backup for Microsoft Office 365 automatically registers this application in Microsoft Azure Active Directory of your Office 365 organization.
 After you create an application, Veeam Backup for Microsoft Office 365 automatically adds this application to the backup configuration.
 Each added application helps you reduce throttling during a backup of Microsoft SharePoint and OneDrive for Business data.
-For more information about AD applications, see this Microsoft article.
+For more information about Azure AD applications, see this Microsoft article.

 - Open the Organizations view.

 - In the inventory pane, right-click a Microsoft Office 365 organization with enabled security defaults and select Manage backup applications.

 Mind that the Manage backup applications option is available only for organizations added using modern app-only authentication.
 For organizations added using either basic authentication or modern authentication with legacy protocols allowed, you can use the Manage backup accounts option, as described in Adding Accounts.

 - In the Backup Applications Manager window, click Create.